JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/Usability tests/Tasks.md

 The test consists of a number of programming tasks that you should solve using the A-Frame components that are mentioned in each task.
 For each task, an HTML file has been prepared with the basic A-Frame scene.
 In addition, the scene is already configured with a simulation of the interaction: it has been set up to play videos of a user interacting with a marker-based object, so you just have to program the experience to detect the interactions being made in the video.

 While you are solving the tasks, we ask you to record three things:
-- the time spent on each task (roughly)
+- the time spent on each task (rougly, you can just write the time of start and finish in the code in order to keep track)
 - how many different attempts at each task (how many different approaches you tried before getting it right)
 - any difficulties encountered (even if you solved the task, report anything that caused you to revise your code - misspelled a parameter name, misunderstood the meaning of a parameter, forgot including &lt;script&gt;, etc.)